Trudeau announces a Seniors Strategy to CARP

 Justin Trudeau’s Liberal campaign buses rolled into Toronto this week to hold a CARP town hall meeting and announce a number of senior-friendly election promises.

-Held at the Zoomerplex in Liberty Village (home of CARP and ZoomerMedia), Trudeau was introduced by CARP president Moses Znaimer, who made allusion to the fact that now that Trudeau was in his mid-40s, the Liberal leader could qualify as a Zoomer.
+Held at the Zoomerplex in Liberty Village (home of CARP and its affiliate, ZoomerMedia), Trudeau was introduced by CARP president Moses Znaimer, who made allusion to the fact that now that Trudeau was in his mid-40s, the Liberal leader could qualify as a Zoomer.

 Before making his announcement to a gathering of supporters and CARP members, Trudeau attacked Prime Minister Stephen Harper for focusing his efforts on spending cuts rather than supporting low-income seniors.
 And he accused NDP leader Tom Mulcair of making “foolish and irresponsible” promises while maintaining he’d balance the budget.
 “You can’t be Tommy Douglas on a Stephen Harper Budget,” he told supporters.